rosmed/slicer_ros2_module/docs/pages/nodes/tf2.rst

 Lookup nodes get updated when the ROS 2 node is spun.
-Users can set their own callback to act on updated transformations using an observer on the MRML ROS subscriber node.
+Users can set their own callback to act on updated transformations using an observer on the MRML ROS lookup node.
 The last transformation received can be retrieved using ``GetMatrixTransformToParent``.

 .. tabs::